microsoft/aed-rust-learn-content/modules-packages-crates/includes/1-understand-concepts-behind-code-organization.md

 You might've noticed the `pub` keyword at the beginning of the function definitions in the `math` module.

 To control whether items can be used across modules, the Rust compiler perform checks to see whether they should be allowed or not.
-By default, everything in Rust is private and can only beaccessed by the current module and its descendants.
+By default, everything in Rust is private and can only be accessed by the current module and its descendants.
 In contrast, when an item is declared as `pub`, it can be thought of as being accessible to the outside world.
 For example:

 ```rust
 // Declare a private struct